 Deep Link/External URL

 Deep links allow you to land the user to a particular part of your app.
 Your app’s OpenURL method is called with the deep link specified here.
 If you wish to use external URLs, then you will have to whitelist the IPs or provide http/https before the URL so that they can be handled properly by the SDK.

-Please check this box if you would like to send the mutable-content flag along with your payload.
+Check this box if you would like to send the mutable-content flag along with your payload.
 This will invoke your app’s notification service extension.
-For more information click here.
+For more information see Apple Remote Notifications.

 If you include the content-available key with a value of 1 to send out a silent notification to your users.
 It will not alert the user in any way (update badge count/play a sound/show a notification), but it will wake your app up in the background, allowing you to fetch new content and prepare it for the next time the user opens your app.